Carmentis/carmentis-docs-source/docs/how-to/deploy-node.md

 | | └── config.toml // Edited at Step 3
 | └── data
 ├── config.toml // Edited at Step 3
-├── Caddyfile // Edited at Step 5 (relevant only if you use Caddyserver to handle TLS) └── docker-compose.yml // Edited at Step 4
+├── Caddyfile // Edited at Step 3 (optional if not using caddy) └── docker-compose.yml // Edited at Step 3

 ```